-Since Merkava building, I tried to make an Academy’s tank again.
+Since the Merkava building, I tried to make an Academy’s tank again.
 It was completed in October 2015.

 Now I’m trying to build this M10 tank destroyer from Academy.
 It was released in commemoration of the Normandy landing 70th anniversary last year.
-This kit is almost same as the older M10 resale of released one in 2003.
+This kit is almost the same as the older M10 resale of released one in 2003.
 I suppose the accessories and the others may change in various ways.

 Recently, a premium is attached to the model magazine frequently in Japan.
 No, it is not premium value.
 A magazine sales price becomes around 3 times rising.
 I think that it is a factor to obstruct purchasing for the unnecessary person.
 I’m wondering this spending is for kit or information.
 If its increase the sales amount instantaneously, it is the prohibited strategy, I suppose.
 Even the kit is high quality.

 I thought it was somewhat a lot of parts, I noticed this kit has a quite high degree of inner reproduction.
-Because it is a gun turret of the open top, it’s in precise contents.
+Because it is a gun turret of the open-top, it’s in precise contents.
 Well, I’m not interested in internal modeling, but parts are prepared so many, I’ll make it.

 Though it is a quite old kit, I think the suspension is nice.
 The caterpillar is the T-51 type that the surface is flat.
 The top of the caterpillar is floating, and I do not feel it’s heavy.
 This is the problem that I want to do something about.

 Though I am not a connection caterpillar fundamentalist, if anything, I dislike belt one.
-A thin board-formed caterpillar like T-34 should not be a belt, I suppose.
-The Sherman series, M48 and M60 are the caterpillar which has no slack so much, so even a belt is nice looking.
+A thin board-formed caterpillar-like T-34 should not be a belt, I suppose.
+The Sherman series, M48, and M60 are the caterpillar which has no slack so much, so even a belt is nice looking.
 But I adhere to all the tracks because the caterpillar is floating above the guide wheels, it doesn’t look heavy metal as this photo.

 It is necessary to paint with a primer because paint does not adhere to the caterpillar made of polypropylene.
 MITCHAKURON of this Somay-Q Technology was used with that purpose.
 Because this primer is sticky when I spray it, we should complete undercoating early.

-Because an assembling manual did not have explanation about the deployment of accessories, I loaded the place that looked good while seeing the photographs of the old tank magazine.
+Because an assembling manual did not have an explanation about the deployment of accessories, I loaded the place that looked good while seeing the photographs of the old tank magazine.
 (Ground Power magazine No.50 in Japanese publishing.)
 I think it’s imagination, it’s a feeling.